 - Sue Hensley - Senior Vice President of Public Affairs and Communications, formerly Chief Spokesperson of the Small Business Administration, Office of Public Affairs at the U.S. Department of Labor, and Spokesperson to Senator Tim Hutchinson (R-AR).
 According to the NRA 990 filings with the IRS, the organization paid Ms. Hensley $337,360 in total compensation in 2011.

-Worker Versus NRA Pay Gap
+Worker Pay Gap

 In 2012, the Economic Policy Institute released a report on the growing income inequality between company executives and their employees.
 From 1978 to 2011, worker annual compensation rose 5.7%.
 But the annual income of CEO’s over the same time period rose 726.7%.